Canadian Black Snakeroot

 Carrot family (Apiaceae)

-petioles), while the upper compound leaves are more narrow.
-The leaflets are obovate or ovate, coarsely toothed or cleft along their margins, and hairless; when growing in the shade, they are usually dark green.
-The lower leaves have long petioles, while the petioles of the upper leaves are much shorter.
 The upper stems terminate in small umbels or compound umbels of greenish white flowers.
-Each umbel consists of 1-4 umbellets and spans up to 3" across.
-Each umbellet has 2-3 pistillate flowers and about 2-6 staminate flowers (less often, there will be 7-15 staminate flowers); these flowers form a tight cluster that is globular and irregular.
+Each umbel consists of 1-4 umbellets and spans up to 2½" across.
+Each umbellet has 2-3 pistillate or perfect flowers and about 2-6 staminate flowers (less often, there will be 7-15 staminate flowers); these flowers form a tight cluster that is irregularly globular in shape.
 The perfect and pistillate flowers are more conspicous because of their bur-like ovaries.
-Each mature ovary (or fruit) is about 3-5 mm. in length and globular or subglobular in shape; its outer surface is covered with hooked bristles.
-Each flower has 5 greenish white petals and a green calyx with 5 linear-oblong lobes.
-The petals are shorter than the lobes of the calyx, while the latter are no longer than the hooked bristles of the ovaries (1 mm. in length or less).
-The styles of perfect and pistillate flowers are also shorter than the bristles.
-The blooming period occurs from late spring to mid-summer and lasts about 3 weeks for a colony of plants.
-There is no noticeable floral scent.
-Each bur-like fruit contains 2 seeds.
-The root system is fibrous.
-This plant spreads by reseeding itself and occasionally forms colonies.
+These ovaries are about 3-5 mm. in length, globoid-ovoid in shape, and green; their outer surfaces are covered with hooked prickles (about 1 mm. in length).
+Each flower has 5 greenish white petals and a green calyx with 5 linear-lanceolate lobes; these lobes are shorter than the prickles of the ovaries.
+The styles of perfect and pistillate flowers (less than 1 mm. in length) are also shorter than the prickles of the ovaries.
+Each staminate or perfect flower has 5 short stamens.

 Photographic Location: Underneath a lawn tree in Urbana, Illinois.
-The photographed plant is var. grandis because of its large leaves.